algokittens/arc69/README.md

 ## Rationale

-These conventions are heavily based on Ethereum Improvement Proposal [ERC-1155 Metadata URI JSON Schema](https://eips.ethereum.org/EIPS/eip-1155) to facilitate interoperobility.
+These conventions take inspiration from [Open Sea's metadata standards](https://docs.opensea.io/docs/metadata-standards) to facilitate interoperobility.

 The main differences are highlighted below:

 * Asset Name, Unit Name, and URL are specified in the ASA parameters.
 This allows applications to efficienty display meaningful information, even if they aren't aware of ARC-69 metadata.
-* MIME type fields are added to help clients know how to display the files pointed by URI.
+* MIME types help clients more effectively fetch and render media.
 * All asset metadata is stored onchain.
 * Metadata can be either mutable or immutable.

-Valid JSON Metadata for ERC-1155 is valid JSON Metadata for ARC-69.

 ## Copyright